 West New York Office 436 58th Street | Hackensack Office 241 Hudson Street

 If you have young children, child support will be one of the most important issues to resolve in the event of a divorce.
 All too often, divorcing parents will fight bitterly over child custody and support issues.
-Unfortunately, the people who suffer the most in this process are your children.
+Unfortunately, the people who suffer the most in this process are the children.

 Attorney Jeffrey M. Bloom is committed to keeping the best interests of your child at heart, and he will help you resolve child support issues in a way that makes sure your children are adequately provided for after the divorce.